A Pansiot-type subword complexity theorem for automorphisms of free groups: Preliminaries

 The boundary of $F$ is then identified to the set of immersed rays in $G$ starting at $v$, and also to the set of rays in $\tilde G$ starting at a given lift $\tilde v$ of $v$ (the space of ends $\cale(\tilde G)$).
 One recovers the previous point of view (right-infinite words on the alphabet $A^{\pm1}$) when $G$ is a rose whose edges represent the elements of a free basis $A$ (see Example \ref{teta}).
 In this case, $\tilde G$ is the Cayley graph of $F$ with respect to $A$.

 We wish to associate a complexity function to any $X\in\bo F$.
 The obvious idea is to choose a basis $A$ and define the complexity of $X$ as that of $X_A$, but we have to control how it changes if we use a different basis $B$.
 Equivalently (considering the automorphism taking $A$ to $B$), we must compare the complexities of $X_A$ and $\alpha(X)_A$ for $\alpha\in\Aut(F)$.
+This is achieved by Proposition~\ref{compeq}, which turns out to be a special case of a general fact stated in Lemma~\ref{crayon} further below.

 \begin{prop} Let $A$ and $B$ be two free bases of $F$.

 The complexities of the right-infinite reduced words $X_A$ and $X_B$ representing a given $X\in\bo F$ in $A$ and $B$ respectively are equivalent.